 - Wooden pegs – for marking out a level area

 - Gloves – hand protection

 Step by step guide for how to create a shed base

 - I started by marking out the area with some wooden pegs and string.
 Square this off by measuring from corner to corner until both lengths are the same.

 - Mix up the concrete.
-I used a cement mixer because the thought of mixing all that in a wheelbarrow was very off putting.
+I used a cement mixer because the thought of mixing all that in a wheelbarrow or mixing tray was very off putting.
 You can purchase one for about £230 or hire one for about £15 a day.
 The mix should be about 4 parts sand to 1 part cement.
-Water is added to ensure a nice even mix.
-There are plenty of YouTube videos to help here.
+Water is added after to make a wet mix.
+There are plenty of YouTube videos to help if you get stuck.

 - Using a large blob in each corner of the slab and levelling off with a large spirit level.
 Each slab should have about a 6mm gap and level with the last.
 To get a nice level base you can use a long piece of wood to lay across the slabs and gently tabs each into place with a rubber mallet.

-- Once all the slabs have been laid leave to go off for a day.
+- Once all the slabs have been laid leave to go off for 12 – 24 hours.
 Now to fill the gaps.
 Simply mix some slightly damp sharp sand with some cement, about a 1 part cement to 2 or 3 part sand.
 Then using a scrapper push the mix into the gaps and level off with a small pipe or similar shaped tool.

 That’s it for the base.
 Now onto the workshop.
 It was relatively easy to put this building together as the instructions were pretty clear.

 Building a flatpack shed step by step guide

 There are a few key points to take note here to ensure a good sturdy build.